MicrosoftDocs/VBA-Docs/api/Excel.worksheetdataconnection.connection.md

  _expression_. `Connection`

- _expression_ A variable that represents a[WorksheetDataConnection](Excel.worksheetdataconnection.md) object.
+ _expression_ A variable that represents a [WorksheetDataConnection](Excel.worksheetdataconnection.md) object.

 ## Property value